 Most stove manufacturers have gas appliances in their ranges.
 The manufacturers links will give you access to many examples.
 Oil, is however a bit more specialist.

 Try ‘Euroheat’, ‘Don’, and ‘Ouzledale’ for the best examples.
 A bit further down we give you a few hints and tips to help choose your gas heating stove.
+A gas fireplace insert may be what you need.

 Firstly, decide on flueing!